sergiosolorzano/TalkomicApp-Unity/README.md

       </video>

 ## Project Motivation
-I am new to AI, keen to tinker and learn !💥 The project provides a good starting point to test the ability of AI models to help audio media augment its reach.
+I am new to AI, keen to tinker and learn !💥 The prototype is a good starting point as proof of concept to test the ability of AI models to help audio media augment its reach.

 ## Proof of Concept Results: Talkomic App Prototype - "<i>A chat</i> into a <i>Images</i>"
 Special thanks to Jason Gauci co-host at [Programming Throwdown](https://www.programmingthrowdown.com/) podcast [whose idea shared on the podcast](https://youtu.be/4FSG_SMNeuY?si=n9ShykYL7_IldcxS&t=2095) served as inspiration for this prototype.